nickjbrowning/cscs-docs/docs/build-install/uenv.md

 ## Building software using Spack

-Each uenv is tightly coupled with [Spack] and can be used as an upstream [Spack] instance, because the sofware in uenv is built with [Spack] using the [Stackinator] tool.
+Each uenv is tightly coupled with [Spack] and can be used as an upstream [Spack] instance, because the software in uenv is built with [Spack] using the [Stackinator] tool.

 CSCS provides `uenv-spack` - a tool that can be used to quickly install software using the software and configuration provided inside a uenv, similarly to how `module load` loads software packages.